Finalize plans and begin setup

 Step one: Send finalized settings files to the MDM team

-After reaching an agreement with the relevant teams on your baseline and security configurations as outlined in module one, follow the instructions in the
+After reaching an agreement with the relevant teams about your baseline and security configurations as outlined in module one, configure Settings Management using either the Docker Admin Console or an admin-settings.json file.

-Once the file is ready, collaborate with your MDM team to deploy the admin-settings.json
+Once the file is ready, collaborate with your MDM team to deploy your chosen settings, along with your chosen method for enforcing sign-in.

 Important